Remarks on the derived center of small quantum groups: Higman ideal in the center of the small quantum group

+The small quantum group $\ul$ is factorizable ribbon (see, for example, \cite[Corollary A.3.3, Theorem A.4.1. and Appendix B]{Lyu}).
 When $H=\ul$ and we restrict the projective action of the modular group to $\mHH^0(\ul)=\zl$, the action agrees with the one studied in \cite{La}.
 This action, unlike in Corollary \ref{cor-Ug-preserve-block}, preserves neither the algebra structure of $\zl$ nor the block decomposition of $\zl$.
 This is because the generating maps $\mathcal{F},~\mathcal{L}:H_\ad \lra H_\ad$ and do not preserve the multiplicative structure of $H_\ad$.